-- To determine whether the transfer of the assets is by means of an unperfected assignment; and - If it is, whether the transaction contains the requisite triggers.
+- To determine whether the transfer of the assets is by means of an unperfected assignment; and

+- If it is, whether the transaction contains the requisite triggers.

-Although the transfer is not notified to the borrowers, the legal opinion confirms that such notification is not required to fully perfect the transfer of ownership in the mortgage loans to the SSPE.
+Although the transfer is not notified to the borrowers, the legal opinion confirms that such notification is not required to fully perfect the transfer of ownership in the personal loans and ancillary rights to the SSPE.
 Accordingly, this transaction does not operate by way of an unperfected assignment and the issue of triggers does not arise.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale events subsequent to closing that should trigger the perfection of the transfer of the underlying exposures.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale